quackscience/duckdb-googlesheets-engine/README.md

 # Google Sheets DuckDB Engine

-This little hack loads DuckDB WASM as a Google Sheets Library to execute, parse and return data
+This little hack loads DuckDB WASM as a Google Sheets Library to execute, parse and return data.

+> No query data is sent to the extension, google or anywhere.
+Everything remains local.

 ## Setup
 #### Install Extension